 Activating the domain cannot be undone.
 You can withdraw the request before activation, but not after you've activated it.

 As a System Administrator, you can change the identity type for the users in your organization.
-For example, if you created users on the Enterprise Dashboard using Adobe IDs, you can change these to Enterprise IDs or Federated IDs.
+For example, if you created users on the Admin Console using Adobe IDs, you can change these to Enterprise IDs or Federated IDs.
 For details on Enterprise IDs or Federated IDs, see the Adobe-supported identity types section, in this document.

-When you create a new identity type for your organization, you have the ability to create new login information for all users in the Enterprise Dashboard.
+When you create a new identity type for your organization, you have the ability to create new login information for all users in the Admin Console.
 The end user will continue to have access to their personally-owned Adobe ID, but will access the organization’s Adobe apps, services, and solutions through the identity type assigned to them.